Family of Black man killed by police during 2019 Vancouver traffic stop files wrongful-death lawsuit

 His death was also cited in a letter addressed by the American Civil Liberties Union of Washington to the Department of Justice’s Civil Rights Division seeking a DOJ “pattern and practices” investigation into allegations of biased policing and the use of deadly force by both Vancouver police and the Clark County Sheriff’s Office.
 The ACLU noted that the Vancouver Police Department reported nine police shootings between 2017 and 2019, including four in a four-week period that included Hunter’s death.

-The PERF report noted that during that period, the use-of-force reported by Vancouver officers increased 65% and that, on average, about 12% of the victims were Black, while just 3% of the city’s population is Black .
+The PERF report noted that during that period, the use-of-force reported by Vancouver officers increased 65% and that, on average, about 12% of the victims were Black, while just 3% of the city’s population is Black.